-All butter flaky Pie Crust, with easy to follow concise steps AND a short video so you can nail your pie crust every.
+All butter flaky Pie Crust made with classic shortcrust pastry, with easy to follow concise steps AND a short video so you can nail your pie crust every.
 Single.
 Time!!!
-With a food processor, the dough is done in 1 minute.
+Make this with your hands though if you have a food processor, the dough is done in 1 minute.
 I exaggerate not.

 There’s no magic ingredient in this pie crust recipe, it has the same ingredients as 99% of other recipes out there.
 But it’s presented neatly, easy to follow, and it’s simple if you just follow the recipe steps incorporating all my little small-but-important tips! 🙂

-This is my “go-to” pie crust that I use for all things sweet such as Pecan Pie and Pumpkin Pie.
+This is my “go-to” pie crust that I use for all things sweet such as Pecan Pie and Pumpkin Pie, as well as savoury pies such as the great Aussie Meat Pie.
 It’s buttery and flaky, it’s tender enough to cut through with little effort with a fork yet doesn’t disintegrate into crumbs when cutting slices of pie.
 Nobody wants that piece of pie with no pie crust! 😩

 It’s made with just butter, no shortening.
 Which may immediately deter some people who are loyal to pie crusts made with shortening – but before you run away, let me say this: